overnode-org/overnode/docs/docs/04-workflow-essentials.md

 ## Updating a service

-In order to apply any changes, update any of the configuration files and run [up](cli-reference/up) command again.
+To apply any changes, update any of the configuration files and run [up](cli-reference/up) command again.

 ## Destroying a service